waneon/gnome-mouse-magnifier/README.md

 # gnome-mouse-magnifier

-gnome magnifier with mouse hotkeys using gsettings
+gnome magnifier with mouse hotkeys using gsettings on x11

 ## Usage